Scratch Lump-O-Lead Original Design / Scratch Built

 Flights:

-First flight was on a B4-2
+First flight be on a B4-2

-Lift was straight but nay t' high, matey, t' lump o' lead at t' front came out and she fell tail down –my fault.
+Lift was straight but nay t' high, t' lump o' lead at t' front came out and she fell tail down –my fault.

 Summary: